jakesower/spectragraph/docs/store-creation.md

 # Store Creation Guide

-This guide walks you through creating custom Data Prism stores.
-By implementing the store interface, you can make any data source queryable with Data Prism's unified query language.
+This guide walks you through creating custom SpectraGraph stores.
+By implementing the store interface, you can make any data source queryable with SpectraGraph's unified query language.

 ## Table of Contents